Tannahooks/alien_invader/README.md

 This is my project to create a space invader-type game!

-I hope you like it
+I hope you like it, please leave suggestions for improving it!